johntango/Assistants_Demo001/README.txt

 ## You must have both "execute" and "details" variables
 ## This allows us to dynamically call functions that the LLM requests

+To crawlDomain to answer questions is a sophisticated modified from btg5679/javascript-openai-web-crawler  It will answer question if possible from stored embeddings.
+If not it will crawl the web to find the answer.
+It will then store the answer in the database for future use.
+You may want to delete crawled_urls.csv and contents.csv to start fresh.